Sewer Lateral Repair and New Sewer Lateral Construction

 TYPE OF PIPE

-HDPE, C900, PVC schedule 40 or cast iron pipe, which is FHA approved, with solvent weld or rubber ring joints is required.
+Cast iron, HDPE, C900, SDR 26 which is FHA approved, with solvent weld or rubber ring joints is required.
 Couplings are to be shear banded type & properly torqued.
-Clay pipe will not be accepted.
+ABS and clay pipe are not acceptable.

 Cover above the pipe shall be 36 inches in public driveways and streets or unpaved driveways, 24 inches in private driveways and 18 inches in all other areas, except in extenuating circumstances.
 Deviations will be allowed providing the pipe is fully encased in concrete and has been approved by district inspector.

-1. In public streets or driveways, backfill shall consist of URB or quarry fines only, compacted and jetted for settlement (3/4 crushed rock).
+1. Backfill shall consist of URB or quarry fines only, compacted and jetted for settlement (3/4 crushed rock).
 The pipe shall be firmly bedded in the trench bottom along its entire length and the backfill will be free from stones or rock greater than 1 inch and shall be hand tamped to the top of the pipe.
+In county maintained roads, bedding and backfill shall confirm to county or state requirements.

 2. No line shall be backfilled or covered prior to testing and inspection by district staff.